UMass-Rescue/Flask-ML/website/materials/guides/getting-started.md

 - Create a Flask-ML server
 - Define inputs and outputs for your machine learning code
 - Write type-safe Python code
-- Expose a UI schema for your machine learning model
+- Expose a UI schema for your machine learning code

 ## Tutorial